benchmark

 • significant_digits: the number of significant digits in the 'truncated' feature.
 Default is 6.

-• perturbed_trailing_zeros: whether we will randomize the trailing zeros of the objective function value in the 'perturbed_x0' feature.
+• perturbed_trailing_digits: whether we will randomize the trailing digits of the objective function value in the 'truncated' feature.
 Default is false.

 • rotated: whether to use a random or given rotation matrix to rotate the coordinates of a problem in the 'linearly_transformed' feature.
 Default is true.